ppgmdev/tcp-servers/README.md

 ## Modifying resources (Instance types, Architecturem, Server Logic)
 You can add more or less TCP services in the lib/pipeline-stack.ts

-You have to instanciate a new TcpServiceStage as the example below.
+You have to instantiate a new TcpServiceStage as the example below.
 There you can modify the machineImage, instanceType, vpcId (vpc where the resources are deployed), serverFileName.

 ```
 const deploy_6 = new TcpServiceStage(this, 'Deploy-C5-X86-Large-GO',